rickmanley-nc/satellite/README.md

 - Fix LAB activation key (currently doesn't have EAP subscription)
 - Go goferless: https://access.redhat.com/articles/3154811
 - Enable remote execution
-- Redo Tag taxonomy and make tag notes in the 'Tags' section above.
 - Need to manually update Remote Execution on subnet.
 Hammer commands do not currently exist and there is no API: https://bugzilla.redhat.com/show_bug.cgi?id=1370460, http://projects.theforeman.org/issues/15249, http://projects.theforeman.org/issues/21231
 - Need to manually update Compute Profiles to point to correct libvirt network, and storage point for VM disk.
 Hammer commands do not currently exist, and there is no API: https://projects.theforeman.org/issues/6344
 - Copy existing partition templates and make a role for STIG builds.
 After importing template, will need to run the following command to add OS version: # hammer partition-table add-operatingsystem --name "Kickstart default - STIG" --operatingsystem "RedHat 7.4"